stroiman/JsEvaluator/readme.markdown

 demonstrate some of the principles of parsing input, generating syntax trees, and consuming these in an evaluator.

+### Building code ###

+I have used the `paket` package manager.
+To get started run the following

+    paket.bootstrapper.exe
+    paket install

+The bootstrapper downloads the actual package manager, and the install command installs the packages.
+Once packages are installed, you can build from Visual Studio, or from the command line with

+    msbuild build.proj

 ### Using `identifier` rules for keywords

 During my talk, I mentioned that the generated lexer could be simplified by